DFA Funds for Investors in MD, DC, VA & FL

 Why Choose Ferguson-Johnson Wealth Management for DFA Funds?

-If you live in Maryland, Northern Virginia, the DC area, or Vero Beach, FL, we can help you with your investment strategy.
+If you live in Maryland, Northern Virginia, the DC area we can help you with your investment strategy.
 In addition to the use of Dimensional funds, our fiduciary advisors work with you to determine the best overall makeup for your portfolio based on your goals.
 As fee-only advisors, we give you objective advice aimed to help you succeed in all your financial endeavors—which isn’t something every advisory firm can say.

 Interested in DFA mutual funds?
 Contact us today to schedule your non-cost consultation.